-Free medical and dental care is provided by volunteer doctors, nurses, dentists, pharmacists, and support staff.
+Free medical, dental, and mental health care is provided by volunteer doctors, providers, nurses, dentists, pharmacists, and support staff.

-Many of the patients seen at the Seager Memorial Clinic are homeless, live in shelters or low-cost housing.
+Many of the patients seen at the Seager Memorial Clinic are homeless, live in shelters, or in low-cost housing.
 They do not have any other access to healthcare.
-By managing their acute and chronic conditions they avoid compounding their health
+By managing their acute and chronic conditions, they avoid compounding their health issues.

 In Utah, 29% of the homeless population are children, 29% of Utah homeless experience mental illness or substance abuse and 35% of Utah’s homeless report domestic violence (Day, et al, 2014. p4)